Meet Bespoke Financial, a lender for cannabis companies backed by Snoop Dogg’s Casa Verde Capital – TechCrunch

 “While the US legal cannabis market is forecasted to grow over 20% annually, reaching $23B by 2022, the industry’s true growth potential is limited by long cash flow cycles throughout the supply chain and a lack of scalable and efficient capital sources,” says Bespoke Financial co-founder and chief executive, George Mancheril, in a statement.
 “Our approach will dramatically improve cash flow cycles across the supply chain and provide scalable working capital to fuel our clients’ growth.”

-“In general in the cannabis industry overall it’s difficult to access any part of the financial system,” says Karan Wadhera, a managing director at Casa Verde.
-“Now that we’re moving into a place where equity financing is getting expensive a company like bespoke plays an important and valuable role in the ecosystem to help young brands and mature brands get access to working capital when they need it the most.”
+“In general, in the cannabis industry overall, it’s difficult to access any part of the financial system,” says Karan Wadhera, a managing director at Casa Verde.
+“Now that we’re moving into a place where equity financing is getting expensive, a company like Bespoke plays an important and valuable role in the ecosystem to help young brands and mature brands get access to working capital when they need it the most.”